Facelift Surgery Overview

 A face lift is a surgical procedure typically used to give a more youthful appearance to the face.
 This is achieved by removing excess facial skin and reshaping the face.
 It is often combined with fat transfer to plump out hollows in the face.

 The face ages in many ways and we must consider all of them before deciding on the most appropriate treatment.
-We are unique in Hyderabad, in having a full range of specialists in various surgical and non-surgical techniques who come from different specialities (plastic surgery, dermatology, aesthetics) who work together to provide your most effective and cost-effective treatment.
+We offer the unique Facelift Surgery in Hyderabad, we are having a full range of specialists in various surgical and non-surgical techniques who come from different specialities (plastic surgery, dermatology, aesthetics) who work together to provide your most effective and cost-effective treatment.

 The face ages in many ways, we are most aware of the skin surface, which becomes dull, with red capillaries, brown patches, small cysts, lumps and crusts.
 Fortunately, there are now many non-surgical procedures to alleviate and reverse these problems.